 If you have a working appliance, this is the option that will get you the most money.
 The catch is though you have to deal with the public and put in a little work to sell it.

-The three site that come to mind are Facebook Marketplace, Craigslist and Ebay are the most popular options for this kind of stuff.
-Craigslist isn’t bas, but you get lots of spam email and Ebay means you have to ship an appliance…no one wants that hassle.
+The three sites that come to mind are Facebook Marketplace, Craigslist, and eBay the most popular option for this kind of stuff.
+Craigslist isn’t bad, but you get lots of spam emails and eBay means you have to ship an appliance…no one wants that hassle.

 There are other options that are better such as OfferUp and the NextDoor App.
-In my experience OfferUp and Next door are ideal.
-You are dealing with people in your community and in you can see verified users.
+In my experience OfferUp and Next Door are ideal.
+You are dealing with people in your community and you can see verified users.

 If you are serious about trying to sell an old home appliance yourself you need to:

-- Write a good and accurate description include the brand and model if you know it.
+1. Write a good and accurate description including the brand and model if you know it.

-- Set a fair price and the terms such as “you must be able to pick it up”.
+4. Set a fair price and the terms such as “You must be able to pick it up”.

 Other Options to Get Rid of Old Appliances Near Me

-While the options above are your best way to sell and old appliance, these below aren’t going to get you paid.
-Still worth considering for either a tax write off or even just getting rid of them.
+While the options above are your best way to sell an old appliance, these below aren’t going to get you paid.
+Still worth considering for either a tax write-off or even just getting rid of them.

 Donate Used Appliances to Charity